 Any current law student.

-2. When is the center open, and how do I schedule an appointment?
+2. Where is the Writing Center located, when is it open, and how do I schedule an appointment?

 3. With whom will I meet?

-The Law School Writing Center is staffed a writing specialists, who is an attorney, and upper-year student writing fellows.
-LL.M. and upper-year J.D. students will meet the writing specialist, and 1Ls in Legal Practice Workshop will meet with one of the writing fellows.
+The Law School Writing Center is staffed by a writing specialist, who is an attorney, and upper-year student writing fellows.
+Generally, LL.M. and upper-year J.D. students will meet the writing specialist, and 1Ls in Legal Practice Workshop will meet with one of the writing fellows.

 4. What should I do to prepare for an appointment?